ciscoheat/simplest-sitegen/README.md

 # The simplest site generator is finally here!
 ```

 Just be aware that it's unspecified which file will take precedence when only the extension differ.
-So don't create a `template.md` file for example.
+So having an `index.html` in the same directory as `index.md` will probably cause trouble.

 ## Configuration